 “The best remedy for those who are afraid, lonely, or unhappy is to go outside, somewhere where they can be quite alone with the heavens, nature, and God.
 Because only then does one feel that all is as it should be…” – Anne Frank

-That quote has been on the front page of my Follow Me Outdoors site ever since I first read it.
-Seemed to me like it exposed a simple truth of what my life as a disabled hunter has always been about, and also what I’d like Able Outdoors magazine to be built around.
+I put that quote on the front page of my first site Follow Me Outdoors site way back in the mid-90’s because it exposed a simple truth about of what my life as a disabled hunter was about, and also what I wanted to share with other people.
+Now, I’d like Able Outdoors to be built on the same concept.

-Growing up in a small town on the Texas gulf coast, I fell in love with the outdoors when I was nearly 12 years old when my dad took me duck hunting the first time.
-From that day on, I knew it would be a part of my life forever.
+Growing up in a small town on the Texas gulf coast, I fell in love with the outdoors when I was twelve years old, that’s when my dad took me duck hunting the first time, and from that day on, I knew it was something that’d be a part of my life forever.

-It wasn’t long after my accident that I began writing for my website anytime I had a successful hunt or stumbled across an interesting story.
-That was the beginning of my outdoor writing career.
+In the meantime, and not long after my accident, I began writing stories for my site anytime I had a successful hunt or stumbled across an interesting story that I felt needed written.
+It was inauspicious beginning of my outdoor writing career.
 Since then, I’ve been published in mainstream magazines like Rack Magazine, King’s Hunting Illustrated, Eastman’s Hunting Journal, Horizontal Bowhunter Magazine, UFFDA magazine, Turkey & Turkey Hunting magazine, the African Hunter Gazette and Universal Hunter.